MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample5.md

 3. Pause the rotation on pressing {{< keyboard "SPACE" >}}.

 ## Summary
-* The module `SoGVRVolumeRenderer` renders paged images like DICOM files in a GVR.
+* The module `SoGVRVolumeRenderer` renders paged images like DICOM files with a gigavoxel renderer (GVR).
 * Lookup tables (LUT) allow you to modify the color of your renderings.

 {{< networkfile "examples/visualization/example5/VisualizationExample5.mlab" >}}